SimLi1333/vidra/docs/docs/topics/desicions/0001-creating-two-controller-which-work-together-in-a-modular-system.md

 ## Context and Problem Statement

-We needed to decide whether to implement a single controller to handle both synchronization with Infrahub and Kubernetes managed resource lifecycle management (continuous delivery), or to split these responsibilities into two dedicated controllers.
+We needed to decide whether to implement a single controller to handle both synchronization with Infrahub and Kubernetes-managed resource lifecycle management (continuous delivery), or to split these responsibilities into two dedicated controllers.

 A single controller can simplify deployment but may become complex and harder to maintain as responsibilities grow.
-Our use case involves both integrating with Infrahub (external system) and managing the lifecycle of Kubernetes resources, which are distinct concerns.
+Our use case involves both integrating with Infrahub (an external system) and managing the lifecycle of Kubernetes resources, which are distinct concerns.

 ## Considered Options